carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 developer needs.

 This document describes the LLVM TableGen facility in detail.
-It is intended for the programmer who is using TableGen to produce tables for a project.
-If you are looking for a simple overview, check out :doc:`TableGen Overview <./index>`.
+It is intended for the programmer who is using TableGen to produce code for a project.
+If you are looking for a simple overview, check out the :doc:`TableGen Overview
+<./index>`.
+The various ``xxx-tblgen`` commands used to invoke TableGen are
+described in :doc:`xxx-tblgen: Target Description to C++ Code
+<../CommandGuide/tblgen>`.

 An example of a backend is ``RegisterInfo``, which generates the register file information for a particular target machine, for use by the LLVM